 Like the venous system, the lymphatic system transports fluids throughout the body.
 The lymphatic system consists of

+Lymph nodes are tiny bean-shaped organs that serve as collection centers for lymph.
 All lymph passes through strategically placed lymph nodes, which filter damaged cells, cancer cells, and foreign particles out of the lymph.
 Lymph nodes also contain specialized white blood cells (for example, lymphocytes and macrophages) designed to engulf and destroy damaged cells, cancer cells, infectious organisms, and foreign particles.
 Thus, important functions of the lymphatic system are to remove damaged cells from the body and to provide protection against the spread of infection and cancer.
+Some lymph nodes are clustered under the skin, particularly in the neck, armpits, and groin.
+Other lymph nodes are deep within the body, for example inside the abdomen.

 Lymphatic System: Helping Defend Against Infection